 - The module refers to section 14 of the Municipal Freedom of Information and Protection of Privacy Act as “personal information” but it is actually entitled “personal privacy”.

 - The module refers to Bill 177 – which allows for trustees to be excluded from meetings following a breach of the board’s code of conduct.

-For more information about trustee codes of conduct and sanctions, please refer to Module 17 – Developing a Code of Conduct for Trustees.
+For more information about trustee codes of conduct and sanctions, please refer to Module 17 – Trustee Code of Conduct.